 View this post on Instagram

-Air-drying flowers is the most traditional way of creating unique bouquets but it’s a process that lets nature take its course and in turn can take up to three weeks to finish.
+Air-drying flowers is the most traditional way of creating unique bouquets but it’s a process that lets nature take its course and in turn, can take up to three weeks to finish.
 Blooms are then generally sprayed with a UV-resistant hairspray to help them keep their colour when they’ve been fully dried.

-But the best part about this modern take on the classic craft is that you won’t even be breaking the budget!
+But the best part about this modern take on the classic craft is that you won’t be breaking the budget!
 Silica gel granules can be bought online for just $20.
-And when shopping around, make sure to get the finer grain version as you don’t want to crush the petals under the weight of it all but simply fill the gaps in between to absorb the moisture.
+When shopping around, make sure to get the finer grain version as you don’t want to crush the petals under the weight of it all but simply fill the gaps in between to absorb the moisture.